 Xenical first got approval by the FDA as a prescription drug for treating obesity in 1999.
 It’s also available in an over-the-counter version called Alli.
 Regular exercise is typically encouraged with this diet medication.
 Furthermore, there are plenty of helpful user reviews and comments posted on the web, but this is what some of the research says:

 The first concern we found was more than a few users reporting some adverse reactions.
 According to our Research Editor, “Xenical side effects may include fatty or oily stools, nausea, gas, stomach pain, oily discharge, rectal pain, increased number of bowel movements, loose stool, and oily spotting in undergarments.”

-One user reported, “I have been taking this for 2 whole weeks and haven’t lost any weight.
-Although, I have all of the side effects.”
+One user reported, “I have been taking this for two whole weeks and haven’t lost any weight.
+Although I have all of the side effects.”

 Another commented, “I think it’s working well for me.
 I’m not being bothered by oily stools anymore since I’ve been eating less fat and more fiber.”

 Scroll below for one of the best products we’ve seen over the last year.

 We noticed that several people have complained of minimal to no real weight-loss results from Xenical.
 For example, one user posted, “Took it for one and a half months.
 Didn’t lose even one pound.
 It didn’t work for me, obviously.
 I have to say that yes, you excrete fat when you eat fatty things, and on days where you watch your food choices, it keeps you clean.
 But either way, no results for me.”